dmelim/React-The-Complete-Guide/17-NextJS-Bigger-Project/pages/api/whatIs.md

 This folder (api) need to be in the folder pages, with this name.
 It will be recognized by nextjs.
 In here we can define endpoints to use later.
-The name of the files inside will be treated has a path to the url
+The name of the files inside will be treated has a path to the url.
+The code run in the api folder will not end up on the client side.